JurikMatej/IBP-NEL-Analysis-Scripts/docs/pre-analysis_data_contract.md

 NEL deployment is correctly functional only when HTTP response from the target web server contains a valid `NEL` and a valid `Report-To` headers with matching `NEL.report-to` and `Report-To.group` HTTP header values.

+#### NEL deployment approximate starting date

+The first NEL specification was publicly released by W3C on 11th February 2014 (First Public Working Draft).
+The developers continued to work on the specification until 24th May 2016 when they decided to retire their work.
+The first working draft after this retirement was released on 25th September 2018.
+Based on this version of NEL, **the first relevant NEL deployment sample data** can be searched for in HTTP Archive dataset table with crawl date of **1st October 2018**.

+### Schema

 Abbreviation Legend:

 | Abbrev. | Full name             |